 - Complete Secure Data Sanitisation – First of all, your hardware needs to be completely purged of all its data.
 In the modern world of data security, there is one service that stands above all.
 Blancco Software is used by military, government and high level corporate organisations to ensure that your data is wiped from the hardware before it is destroyed.
 If the service isn’t using Blancco, this could be a red flag.

-- Secure Shredding – Secure shredding will be carried out on-site at your business premises in front of you.
+- Secure Physical Destruction – Secure shredding will be carried out on-site at your business premises in front of you.
 This ensures that your hardware won’t just be thrown away to fall into the hands of potential criminals.
 If a shredding company offers an ‘out of sight, out of mind’ service, this can raise concerns about what happens to it after it leaves your premises.
 On-site shredding is a good indicator of secure disposal.

 - Full Waste Asset Tracking – If a company does not offer on-site shredding, you should check that they offer full tracking of your hardware via a barcode system, so you can monitor the progress of your hardware destruction.
 Also, full custody management at all stages of the disposal process will ensure that no items go missing.
 On top of this, full tracking ensures that you can prove to a compliance inspector that your business has fulfilled its legal duties for data protection.